MTT-GH/OpenAI-Playground/README.md

 ## Demos

+- The GitHub codespace automatically installs all needed modules when launched, but you can also find them in the *requirements.txt* file.
+    > WARNING: you can also execute "pip3 install --user -r requirements.txt" if the libraries are missing for some reason.
 - For the jupiter Notebooks, open the file and **select kernel** before running.
 Configuration can be given in two ways:

     1. Using GitHub Codespace and secrets (as show above)